Cruise Ship Officer

 I currently work on a cruise ship in the retail department.
 I would like to join the deck as a safety officer.
 I was wondering if there is any studies I can take up for the same.

-Asked by Neo about 9 years ago
+Asked by Neo over 9 years ago

 I have never before been on the ocean or a ship.
 I know a lot about the Titanic so my question is Does cruise ship still use look out in crow's nest?
 If not what technology took their place.